Mathematics - Year 7

 Creativity

-Students are encouraged to design and make products with creativity and originality, using a wide range of materials and techniques when completing the R107 (Developing and presenting engineering designs) element of the course.
+Students are encouraged to design and make products with creativity and originality, using a wide range of materials and techniques when completing the R039 and R040 elements of the course.

 Critical thinking

-Whilst completing Unit R106 (Product analysis and research) students are encouraged to consider a range of issues such as the impact of different production processes and product end of life.
+Whilst completing Unit R040 students are encouraged to consider a range of issues such as the impact of different production processes and product end of life.
 Students are also expected to be able to identify strengths and weaknesses of existing products.

 Students are encouraged to experiment with their ideas through sketches and modelling, this inevitably leads to a mixture of successes and failures.
 Students are taught that through practice, perseverance and resilience good ideas evolve into great ideas!